Augustine of Hippo: Childhood and education

 At the age of 17, through the generosity of his fellow citizen Romanianus, Augustine went to Carthage to continue his education in rhetoric, though it was above the financial means of his family.
-In spite of the good warnings of his mother, as a youth Augustine lived a hedonistic lifestyle for a time, associating with young men who boasted of their sexual exploits.
+Despite the good warnings of his mother, as a youth Augustine lived a hedonistic lifestyle for a time, associating with young men who boasted of their sexual exploits.
 The need to gain their acceptance encouraged inexperienced boys like Augustine to seek or make up stories about sexual experiences.
-Despite multiple claims to the contrary, it has been suggested that Augustine's actual sexual experiences were likely with members of the opposite sex only.

 It was while he was a student in Carthage that he read Cicero's dialogue Hortensius (now lost), which he described as leaving a lasting impression, enkindling in his heart the love of wisdom and a great thirst for truth.
 It started his interest in philosophy.
 Although raised Christian, Augustine became a Manichaean, much to his mother's chagrin.

 At about the age of 17, Augustine began a relationship with a young woman in Carthage.
 Though his mother wanted him to marry a person of his class, the woman remained his lover.
 He was warned by his mother to avoid fornication (sex outside marriage), but Augustine persisted in the relationship for over fifteen years, and the woman gave birth to his son Adeodatus (372–388), which means "Gift from God", who was viewed as extremely intelligent by his contemporaries.
-In 385, Augustine ended his relationship with his lover in order to prepare to marry a teenaged heiress.
-By the time he was able to marry her, however, he had decided to become a Christian priest and the marriage did not happen.
+In 385, Augustine ended his relationship with his lover in order to prepare to marry a teenage heiress.
+By the time he was able to marry her, however, he had already converted to Christianity and decided to become a Christian priest and the marriage did not happen.

 Augustine was, from the beginning, a brilliant student, with an eager intellectual curiosity, but he never mastered Greek – his first Greek teacher was a brutal man who constantly beat his students, and Augustine rebelled and refused to study.
 By the time he realized he needed to know Greek, it was too late; and although he acquired a smattering of the language, he was never eloquent with it.
-He did however, become a master of Latin.
+He did, however, become a master of Latin.